-Sacramento Kings Versus the Los Angeles Lakers Sacramento Scores an All Time Low 4 Points on February 4, 1987
+Sacramento Kings Versus the Los Angeles Lakers Sacramento Scores a Then All Time Low 4 Points on February 4, 1987

-The Sacramento Kings & the Los Angeles Lakers Played a Game Many Sports Fans Won't Remember
+The Sacramento Kings and the Los Angeles Lakers Played a Game Many Sports Fans Won't Remember

 On February 4, 1987, the Sacramento Kings of the NBA were involved in a game against the Los Angeles Lakers in which Sacramento only scored a then record low of 4 points in the first quarter!
 Prior to this, Lakers’ announcer Francis Dayle “Chick” Hearn reported during that game that he had not ever reported a score like this in this sport.
 Now that I think of it, February 4, 1987 is a date that should stand in infamy for Lakers fans everywhere even though it would be fair to guess that many sports fans don’t remember this game and how the Los Angeles Lakers played solid team defense on their way to an easy win.

 Los Angeles Lakers Team Logo

 Why Was This Game Between the Los Angeles Lakers and Sacramento Kings Significant?

 This game is significant not only because Sacramento was utterly dominated by a very deep Los Angeles Lakers team that had an all-star team basically.
 Sacramento Kings had players such as Reggie Theus, Eddie Johnson, and Otis Thorpe but they were no match for a Los Angeles Lakers team that had Earvin “Magic” Johnson, James Worthy, Byron Scott and Kareem Abdul Jabbar who even at his age at this time still proved he could be effective on the basketball court.